akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 This architecture slightly outperforms Inception V3 on the ImageNet dataset (which Inception V3 was designed for), and significantly outperforms Inception V3 on a larger image classification dataset comprising 350 million images and 17,000 classes.
 Since the Xception architecture has the same number of parameters as Inception V3, the performance gains are not due to increased capacity but rather to a **more efficient use of model parameters.**

-Before moving on to learning about Depthwise Seperable Convolution , let us refresh our minds and get a quick idea of what convolution is through this GIF.
+Before moving on to learning about Depthwise Separable Convolution, let us refresh our minds and get a quick idea of what convolution is through this GIF.

 ![](Convolution_of_box_signal_with_itself.gif)